Techno0101/aviyal/README.md

 aviyal
 ======

-A simple Webapp to share details on popular dishes of a place.
-Oh! and aviyal is a kerela delicacy.
+A simple Webapp to share details on popular dishes of a place and their recipes.
+Oh! and aviyal is a Kerela delicacy.
 More details on this soon.